After visiting Venice on our recent and first trip to Italy, I can tell you that it’s a magical place to see and offers so unique things to do!

 Make sure to reserve tickets in advance if you want entry to visit Saint Mark’s Basilica.

-4. Day One In Venice – Admire Doge’s Palace
+Day 1: Admire Doge’s Palace

 Another beautifully designed building can be found right next door to Saint Mark’s Basilica.